 - Complete an Advance Directive (possibly called a living will, healthcare power of attorney or something different in your state).
 This legal document lists your values and preferences for end-of-life care.
 It allows you to choose a person who can make healthcare decisions for you when you cannot speak for yourself.
 Find the Advance Directive form for your state.

 - Complete a COVID-19 Addendum.
 You can use the attached COVID-19 Addendum to decide what kind of care you want if you are diagnosed with COVID-19.
 Make sure that any preferences you note in your COVID-19 Addendum are consistent with your Advance Directive.
 For example, if you have determined you do not want to be resuscitated, then you must also fill out the state-specific Do Not Resuscitate order.
-To complete your COVID-19 Addendum, you must sign it, have witnesses sign it and make sure to attach it to your state-specific Advance Directive.
+To complete your COVID-19 Addendum, be sure to follow your state’s laws for certifying your state’s advance directive.
+For example, some states require two witnesses or notarization.
 You can fill out the COVID-19 Addendum online now.

 - Determine whether a POLST form is in order.
 A POLST (Portable Orders Life-sustaining Treatment) form is for patients with serious medical conditions, whose healthcare professionals would not be surprised if they died within 1–2 years.
 A POLST form is optional, and intended for people who want to make their treatment decisions clear including whether they would like CPR, mechanical ventilation, or to be admitted to the ICU.
 Many patients living with advanced dementia or who are in nursing homes are eligible for a POLST.
 You can check with your healthcare provider to see if they will issue you a POLST without your having to visit them in person.
 Since a POLST is a doctor’s orders, it carries more weight than an advance directive.